 China copper smelters to cut concentrate purchases to lift treatment charges -Antaike

+Updates copper price; adds detail on Monday's rise in spot treatment charges

-May 9 (Reuters) - A group of 15 key copper smelters in China have agreed to cut their purchases of raw material copper concentrate in 2021 by 8.8% year-on-year, state-backed research house Antaike said, in a bid to boost flagging treatment and refining charges (TC/RCs).
+May 10 (Reuters) - A group of 15 key copper smelters in China has agreed to cut purchases of raw material copper concentrate in 2021 by 8.8% on the year, state-backed research house Antaike said, in a bid to boost flagging treatment and refining charges (TC/RCs).

-Copper prices CMCU3 on Friday hit a record high above $10,400 a tonne but TC/RCs AM-CN-CUCONC - paid by miners to process concentrate into refined metal - are a key source of revenue for smelters and are currently languishing near decade-lows amid tight supply.
+Copper prices CMCU3 hit a record high above $10,700 a tonne on Monday, but TC/RCs AM-CN-CUCONC - paid by miners to process concentrate into refined metal - are a key source of revenue for smelters and have been languishing near decade-lows amid tight supply.

-In a note on Saturday, Antaike said the 15 smelters reached a consensus to reduce concentrate purchases by 1.26 million tonnes from last year, or some 300,000 tonnes on a metal content basis, and expand use of alternative raw materials such as copper scrap and blister, a partially purified form of copper.
+In a note on Saturday, Antaike said the 15 smelters reached a consensus to cut concentrate purchases by 1.26 million tonnes from last year, or about 300,000 tonnes on a metal content basis, and expand use of alternative raw materials, such as copper scrap and blister, a partially purified form of copper.

 Another reason is to halt the slide in spot TC/RCs and "stimulate a rebound" in long-term TC/RCs in 2022, it added.

-The annual TC/RC benchmark, referenced in term supply contracts worldwide, was agreed at $59.50 per tonne and 5.95 cents per pound for 2021, marking a sixth straight yearly drop.
+The annual TC benchmark, referenced in term supply contracts worldwide, was agreed at $59.50 per tonne for 2021, marking a sixth straight yearly drop.

-China's copper concentrate imports in the first four months of 2021 were up 4.4% year-on-year at 7.88 million tonnes, according to customs data released on Friday.
+China's copper concentrate imports in the first four months of 2021 were up 4.4% on the year, at 7.88 million tonnes.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.